(415) 546-9902 x107

 Prior to joining Hebrew Free Loan, Jim has served as the IT director for the Jewish Community Federation for nearly 5 years and the vice president of application support for The Leukemia & Lymphoma Society for over 12 years.

 Jim holds multiple certifications including Salesforce Advanced Administrator and has earned dual BA degrees from San Francisco State University in Information Technology and Accounting.
-He lives in Portland Oregon with his wife Tamie and their son Michael where he enjoys exploring the great northwest and gardening.
+He lives in Portland Oregon with his wife Tamie and their daughter Calista, where he enjoys exploring the Great Northwest and gardening.

 (415) 546-9902 x105